 I like this method for a few reasons: it helps you prioritize what your biggest task is (a.k.a. the one that takes the most time) and ranks it at the top, and because this is an organized and not overwhelming list.

-After getting the first, most time consuming task off your list, the rest of the day will start to look easier!
-The tasks you have left will seem less daunting since the most time consuming one is done and over with!
+After getting the most time-consuming task off your list, the rest of the day will start to look easier!
+The tasks you have left will seem less daunting since the most time consuming one is done and over with.

 #4.
 Get a Morning Exercise In